Tomás Berra

-Tomás Glênio Berra (born 19 February 1991) is an Argentine professional footballer who plays as a centre-back for Central Norte.
+Tomás Glênio Berra (born 19 February 1991) is an Argentine professional footballer who plays as a centre-back for Alvarado in the Torneo Federal A of Argentina.

 Career

 Berra started in the youth of Rosario Central, his local team.
 He remained in the youth ranks between 2005 and 2013 before he was promoted into the first-team squad, he then made his senior debut on 25 March 2013 in a 3–4 win away to Atlético Tucumán in the 2012–13 Primera B Nacional.
 Rosario won promotion in that season to the 2013–14 Argentine Primera División.
 He made thirty appearances in his first two seasons (2013–14 and 2014) in Argentina's top-flight but then didn't feature in the 2015 campaign.
 After the 2015 season, Berra departed Rosario to join top division club Godoy Cruz.

 However, he left six months later without making an appearance in 2016.
 He subsequently joined fellow Primera División club Arsenal de Sarandí.
 His Arsenal debut came on 18 September versus Temperley.
 In August 2017, Berra joined Primera B Nacional side Santamarina.

+He also played for Italian teams such as Città Messina, Cattolica SM, and Ghivizzano Borgoamozzano, as well as Sarmiento (R), Ciudad Bolívar, Chacarita Jrs, Alvarado, Güemes, and Central Norte, where he played in the 2025 season.

+In 2026, he returned to Alvarado, from the Torneo Federal A, where he will have his second stint with the team.